7 Advantages You Have as a Mid-Career Job Seeker

 Was it time in front of others or was it organizing things backstage?

-6 - You have your finances in order
+6 - You (hopefully) have your finances in order

-Compared to a young adult, you established your financial security.
+Compared to a young adult, you established some financial security.

 You may have savings.
 The loss of a parent, a spouse sharing expenses or selling your house are situations that are more available to you than to a twenty year old.